MicrosoftDocs/VBA-Docs/access/Concepts/Forms-Design/prompt-a-user-before-closing-a-form.md

 ---
-title: Prompt a User Before Closing a Form ms.prod: access ms.assetid: 3a29f7c0-5692-49f0-bbfe-f9132d5b582f ms.date: 06/08/2017
+title: Prompt a user before closing a form ms.prod: access ms.assetid: 3a29f7c0-5692-49f0-bbfe-f9132d5b582f ms.date: 09/25/2018
 ---

-# Prompt a User Before Closing a Form
+# Prompt a user before closing a form

-The following example illustrates how to prompt the user to verify that the form should closed.
+The following example illustrates how to prompt the user to verify that the form should be closed.

 ```vb